lacti/hello-serverless-xray-typescript/README.md

 There are two `the request of a dependency is an expression` warnings when we execute `webpack` via `sls package`.
 It is because they use dynamic `require` in their codes.

-1. `call_capture.js` requires the specified _aws client library_ to exclude X-Ray capture via `appendAWSWhitelist` function.
+1. `call_capture.js` requires the specified attributes to capture in requests of `AWSClient` using `appendAWSWhitelist` function.
 2. `colors.js` requires the `color-theme` library in runtime.
 I think we will not use it because it is required from `winston` that is required from `aws-xray-sdk-core`.

+`call_capture.js` requires `aws_whitelist.json` file in its package at runtime so we put it into a bundle.
+But `Webpack4` can includes these external json file into a bundle automatically without any configurations!
+And we give a JSON object into `appendAWSWhitelist` istead of a path to `require` to avoid `require` in runtime that breaks `Webpack`.
+So we can ignore the first issue.
+And, we will not change `color-theme` of `winston` in runtime.
+Let's ignore the second issue, too.

-These warnings can be ignored with simple regular expressions.
+Now, we can ignore these warnings by simple regular expressions.

 📄 webpack.config.js